rootstrap/blog/content/Patterns for maintainable Rails applications. Part II - Ignacio Pérez.md

 ## Introduction

 In the first part of this article I mentioned some important design principles and how they are not respected when overusing patterns and techniques that come with Ruby on Rails.
-In this part of the article I will continue discussing more of these and how we can mitigate the problems they cause to maintainability.
+In this part I will continue discussing more of these and how we can mitigate the problems they cause to maintainability.

 ## Overused techniques